-The Property consists of 2,250 hectares, located 47 kilometres southeast of Dryden, Northwestern Ontario.
+The 2,250 hectare Property is located 47 kilometres southeast of Dryden in northwestern Ontario.
 It is readily accessible from the Trans-Canada Highway (Hwy 17).
 Dryden is a resource-based town with excellent infrastructure for mining operations.
 Several large-scale mining and exploration projects in the region include New Gold's Rainy River Mine (6.4 million oz gold and 18.7 million oz silver) and Agnico Eagle's Hammond Reef deposit (5.8 million oz gold).

 Two mineralized zones, the Pelham and West Contact, have been identified on the Property.
 The exploration done by Teck Resources Ltd. ("Teck") is well documented with supporting databases.
-Teck and others have completed 10,000 meters of core drilling with majority of the holes drilled in the Pelham Zone where 300,000 ounces of gold resource has been estimated.
+Teck and others have completed 10,000 meters of core drilling with majority of the holes drilled in the Pelham Zone where a 300,000 ounce gold resource has been drill-indicated and estimated.
 Thundercloud's West Contact Zone is less explored but shows great potential based on an outstanding trench result of 8.02 g/t gold over 39 meters, including 89.4 g/t over 3.0 meters.